MileHacker Logo

 Active & Evening

-For extensive walking or nature trails, bring supportive closed-toe Walking shoes or Light hiking shoes.
+For a lot of walking or paths in nature, bring supportive closed-toe Walking shoes or Light hiking shoes.
 Pack dressier sandals or loafers for upscale dining.

 Support and style.